tmobile/magentaA11y/_checklist-web/search.md

       - criteria: The width of the input accommodates/affords the intended input, reinforcing its purpose
   - name: Robust
     list:
+      - criteria: Conveys the correct semantic role
+      - criteria: Expresses its state (if applicable)
       - criteria: Meets criteria across platforms, devices and viewports
 ---

 ## Code examples

 ### Use semantic HTML

-This semantic HTML contains all accessibility features by default.
-Include a search button.
+- This semantic HTML contains all accessibility features by default.
+- Include a search button

+### Search with autocomplete suggestions

+- For search autocomplete see [Autocomplete input with listbox](/checklist-web/listbox-autocomplete/)

 {% highlight html %}
 {% include /examples/form-search.html %}